-This Section uses the structural elements and non-structural measures previously described in Preliminary Suite of Flood Risk Reduction Elements, to develop and prioritize MAs based on risk reduction and responsiveness to planning objectives, as well as constraints regarding funding, implementation, and capital costs.
+This Section uses the structural elements and non-structural measures previously described in Section 5 - Preliminary Suite of Flood Risk Reduction Elements, to develop and prioritize MAs based on risk reduction and responsiveness to planning objectives, as well as constraints regarding funding, implementation, and capital costs.
+MAs were developed by combining one or more flood risk reduction elements.
 These MAs are recommended to be implemented in a successive fashion as funding is collectively identified and secured.
 This Section also provides the capital costs associated with each MA, as well as a trade-off analysis using the planning objectives identified above in Planning Objectives.